 “What the hell was that for!?” he yelled.

-I looked down to find and Iron Feeder had attached itself to me.
-As big as the verd, but with tiny pincer arms now hooked into the grooves of my scales and pulling them apart.
-It forced its suction cup into the gap in an attempt to feed.
+From my ankle I could feel a small itching sensation.
+Looking down I found another freshly hatched Iron Feeder.
+It’s tiny pincer arms had hooked into the grooves of my scales.
+It forced its proboscis into the gap in an attempt to feed.
 On me.
-Completely and indescribably disgusting.
+It was completely and indescribably disgusting.

 “What the hell is…” he began.

-I threw myself against the walls of the tomb, slammed my arms against the rocks, indiscriminately pulverizing whatever Feeders were there.
+By the drove the creatures adhered themselves to my body.
+They crawled up my legs and onto my back, spreading all over my wings like hot lead.
+I threw my back against the walls of the tomb, indiscriminately pulverizing whatever Feeders were there.
 I snatched up and squeezed several more of the creatures until they burst fistfuls of orange ooze.
 When more of them crowded on to slurp up the orange liquid, they met the same grisly end under my haunches.
-Blow after blow against the wall and eventually it was coated all over with the orange, iron-rich slime.
-Their deflated husks littered the floor, hung off the walls and me.
+I struck myself, blow after blow against the wall until it was coated with the orange, iron-rich slime.
 One of them attempted to crawl into my mouth.
 With a single bite, one half of the creature fell away.

-I spat the over half out.
-As I have mentioned, ape castes taste rather horrible, so you can imagine the horrid flavor of a creature gorged on their rotted flesh.
-The muck immediately numbed my tongue.
+I spat the other half out of course.
+As I’ve mentioned, ape castes taste rather horrible, so you can imagine how sickening the taste of a creature gorged on their rotting flesh would be.

-He allowed his Morningstar to fall to his side.
-So exhausted was he that the weight of his own weapon pulled him off balance.
+He was so exhausted that his own weapon pulled him off balance.
 He fell to the floor, trying to catch his breath.
 The brief battle did little to rattle the madness out of him, for the next question he asked was one of unbound foolishness.

 “You okay?” the Flatlander asked.

 “There are a lot of things you should be worried about, verd.
-I am one of them.
+I’m one of them.
 My well being is not.
-Do not ask that question again.”
+Don’t ask that question again.”

 “I was just worried.” he explained.

 “If you want to be brief.”
-I said through bared razor teeth.
+I said through bared teeth.
 “You know, verd, it interests me.
-Just why would so pathetic a creature as you so relentlessly pursue this knight named Slight to this place?
-Why are you after this dragonslayer?”
+Just why would so pathetic a creature as you so relentlessly pursue this Slight to this place?”

 At that, the child fell into morose silence.
 His eyes gazed far away as an unseen memory unfolded before him.
-The change in him was so profound, it shone through the crust that covered him.
-He somehow looked younger, irreparably shattered.
-His were eyes I had seen looking back at me from a reflection, long ago.
+The change in him was profound enough to shine through the crust that encased him.

 “Slight Fairborn is my uncle.
 He murdered my mother.”

 “Revenge?”
 I said.
-It made me sneer.
-“You came all this way for revenge?”
+“You really came all this way for revenge?”

-My reaction enraged the verd.
-He didn’t look at me.
-His jaw clenched so tightly that his molars looked fit to shatter.
+My reaction enraged him.
+He turned from me with a jaw clenched so tightly that his molars looked fit to shatter.

-“You’re disappointing.” he said as he quickly holstered his weapon and walked towards the exit of the tomb.
+“You’re disappointing.” he said as he holstered his weapon and made for the entrance of the Tomb.